Henny Eman: Introduction

-Revival of the AVP
+Resurgence

-In 1977 the AVP was confronted with serious opposition and was struggling for survival with only one seat in the Insular Parliament.
-Henny Eman interrupted his studies to tend a helping hand to the party.
+By 1977 the AVP was confronted with serious opposition and was struggling for survival with only one seat in the Insular Parliament.
+Eman interrupted his studies to tend a helping hand to the party.
 His relatively brief stay in Aruba became decisive for his future career: politics.
 In 1978 he obtained his law degree.
 He presented his thesis dealing with the historical and judicial aspects of Aruba's Status aparte.

-Three months before April 1979 elections Henny Eman arrived in Aruba.
-He became leader of the remains of Aruba's only political party still holding on to Status Aparte.
-The AVP was reinforced with young and capable people running for office as did Henny Eman.
-The 1979 elections outcome turned the tide for the AVP party that obtained four seats in Parliament.
+Three months before the 1979 elections; Eman arrived in Aruba.
+He became the leader of the only political party still holding on to Status Aparte.
+The AVP was reinforced with young and capable people running for office as did Eman.
+The 1979 elections outcome turned the tide in Eman's favor and went on to obtain four seats in Parliament.

-After an absence of six years the AVP also made its re-entrance into Federal Parliament during 1979.
+After an absence of six years the AVP made its re-entrance into Federal Parliament during 1979.
 Henny Eman became a well-respected member of the Antillean Parliament as well as the Insular Parliament of Aruba.
-In 1986 he became the first Prime Minister of the newborn country Aruba then besieged by the crisis resulting from LAGO's departure.
-The Eman administration executed a well prepared economic rescue plan and within a couple of years Aruba was once again afloat sailing in waters of prosperity.
-During his term the two main political parties – the Arubaanse Volkspartij (AVP, Aruban Peoples Party) led by Eman and the Movimiento Electoral di Pueblo (MEP, People's Electoral Movement) led by Nelson Oduber – accused each other of permitting the Cuntrera-Caruana Mafia clan to infest Aruba with narcotraphic and both claim to have kicked them off the island.
+In 1986 he became the first Prime Minister of Aruba; then besieged by the crisis resulting from LAGO's departure.
+The Eman administration executed a well-prepared economic rescue plan and within a couple of years Aruba's economy swiftly recovered.

-The party's growth in 1989 elections did not permit Henny Eman's return to office.
-He accepted a seat in the opposition bench of Parliament.
+The parties lose in the 1989 elections made Eman taking the role in the form of Opposition Leader in Parliament.

+Eman died on 6 January 2025, at the age of 76.